Why is quality fabrication services matter for powder coating

 Powder coating gives you a clean, even finish, but it is not body filler.
 It will not erase sloppy fabrication.
 In some cases, it can actually make poor workmanship easier to notice because the finish is smooth and consistent.

-Worker in silver protective suit painting metal pipes in an industrial spray booth
+Worker in protective suit spray-painting metal pipes in an industrial workshop

 Why sandblasting still matters after fabrication